matterport/Mask_RCNN/README.md

 See examples in `samples/shapes/train_shapes.ipynb`, `samples/coco/coco.py`, `samples/balloon/balloon.py`, and `samples/nucleus/nucleus.py`.

+If you are not able to create your own JSON file from your own dataset, you can find a way here : https://github.com/samelsamel/creation_of_mask_rcnn_json_file

 ## Differences from the Official Paper
 This implementation follows the Mask RCNN paper for the most part, but there are a few cases where we deviated in favor of code simplicity and generalization.
 These are some of the differences we're aware of.
 If you encounter other differences, please do let us know.